MaterDev/golang_test-server/README.md

 1. Install Go and set up your Go workspace.
 2. Clone the repository.
 3. Navigate to the project root and install dependencies using `go mod download`.
+4. Build the project using `make build`.
-4. Run the server using `go run main.go`.
+5. Run the server using `make run`.

+### Live Reloading (using Air)

+For live reloading during development:
+1. Ensure you have [Air](https://github.com/cosmtrek/air) installed.
+2. Use the following command: `make air`.

 ### Using Docker

-1. Build the Docker image: `docker build -t golang_test-server .`
+1. Build the Docker image using `make docker-build`.
-2. Run the Docker container: `docker run -p 8080:8080 golang_test-server`
+2. Run the Docker container using `make docker-run`.

-### Live Reloading (using Air)

-If you want to use live reloading during development, ensure you have [Air](https://github.com/cosmtrek/air) installed and use the configuration provided in `air.toml`.